 - P2P and torrenting: A good VPN will encrypt all of your P2P and torrent traffic so that no one can trace it back to you.
 This will come in very handy if you want to avoid getting a DMCA notice.

 - Using public Wi-Fi: An increasing number of public Wi-Fi hotspots are being set up by hackers.
-They’re doing this so they can use tools that will intercept your data.
-If you encrypt this data with a VPN they will be unable to steal anything from you.
+They’re doing this so they can use tools that can intercept your data.
+If you encrypt this data with a VPN, hackers will be unable to steal anything from you.

-- Avoiding firewalls: If you are at school or working and blocked from visiting a website it is possible that the administrator has setup a firewall to block access.
-A VPN will encrypt your traffic so that the administrators firewall will not be able to detect that you are visiting that website, you will get access.
+- Avoiding firewalls: If you are at school or at work and you’re blocked from visiting a website, it is possible that the administrator has set up a firewall to block access.
+A VPN will encrypt your traffic so that the administrator’s firewall will not be able to detect you visiting that website.
+That’s how you will get access.

-- Defeating Geo Blocks: These blocks are when you were on the outside trying to get in.
-For instance, if you are outside the UK you cannot use their BBC iPlayer.
-A VPN will trick their website into thinking that you are inside the UK and allow you access.
+- Defeating geo blocks: These blocks are when you were on the outside trying to get in.
+For instance, if you are outside the UK, you cannot use the country’s BBC iPlayer.
+A VPN will trick the website into thinking that you are inside the UK and allow you access.

 - Protecting your communications: Way too many communication apps and tools do not offer encryption.
-This makes it so that anyone who wants to tap into the conversation, and has the tools and skills, can freely do so.
-You can read more about apps with good encryption here.
+With such apps, anyone who wants to tap into conversations can freely do so, with the right tools and skills.
+You can read more about apps with poor encryption here.
 I’m sure you’ll be shocked to know that Skype does not offer protection of your calls.

 Trump just signed the bill that officially destroys your online privacy.
 Unbelievable.

 Protecting your online privacy is not something that you should be worried about just right now.
 It is an ongoing issue that, perhaps, you have just been made aware of.
-It is my hope that you continue to protect yourself online with a good VPN, and that you stay up-to-date by following this online privacy and security blog.
+It is my hope that you continue to protect yourself online with a good VPN, and that you stay up-to-date by following this online security and privacy blog.